Robust Routing Made Easy: High-level Overview: Reinforcing Networks

-\subparagraph*{Unaffected Complexity and Cost Measures.} When designing a routing scheme, one optimizes its complexity, e.g., in terms of running time for centralized algorithms, number of rounds for distributed algorithms, message size, etc. This is balanced against its quality with respect to the objective function of the problem at hand, e.g., load minimization, maximizing the throughput, minimizing the latency, etc. Moreover, there is the degree of uncertainty that can be sustained, e.g., whether the input to the algorithm is fully available at the beginning of the computation (offline computation) or revealed over time (online computation).
+\paragraph{Unaffected Complexity and Cost Measures} Routing schemes usually revolve around objective functions such as load minimization, maximizing the throughput, minimizing the latency, etc., while aiming to minimize complexity related to, e.g., the running time for centralized algorithms, the number of rounds for distributed algorithms, the message size, etc. Moreover, there is the degree of uncertainty that can be sustained, e.g., whether the input to the algorithm is fully available at the beginning of the computation (offline computation) or revealed over time (online computation).
 Our reinforcements preserve all of these properties, as they operate in a blackbox fashion.
 For example, our machinery readily yields various fault-tolerant packet routing algorithms in the Synchronous Store-and-Forward model by Aiello et.\ al~\cite{AKOR}.
-More specifically, from~\cite{spaaEvenMP15} we obtain a centralized deterministic online algorithms on unidirectional grids of constant dimension that achieves a competitive ratio which is polylogarithmic in the number of nodes of the input network w.r.t.\ throughput maximization.
+More specifically, from~\cite{spaaEvenMP15} we obtain a centralized deterministic online algorithm on unidirectional grids of constant dimension that achieves a competitive ratio which is polylogarithmic in the number of nodes of the input network w.r.t.\ throughput maximization.
 Using~\cite{EvenMR16} instead, we get a centralized randomized offline algorithm on the unidirectional line with constant approximation ratio w.r.t.\ throughput maximization.
 In the case that deadlines need to be met the approximation ratio is, roughly, $O(\log^* n)$~\cite{RackeR11}.
 As a final example, one can obtain from~\cite{AKK} various online distributed algorithms with sublinear competitive ratios w.r.t.\ throughput maximization.